CSE512-14W/a3-c1-bragg/README.md

 ## Running Instructions

 Access our visualization at http://homes.cs.washington.edu/~chrislin/a3/a3-c1-bragg/viz.html.
+For optimal viewing, please use a screen that can display a width of 1400 pixels.
+An example of what our visualization should look like is here:  https://www.dropbox.com/s/4tu0oo3o6bsmhgp/screenshot.PNG

 ## Story Board